Searching...

 But some devices operate with 200 V of single-phase three-wire system.
 Recently, the number of single-phase voltage doubler used for air conditioners and the like has been increasing.

-Connection type: Single-phase three-wire connection
+Single-phase AC three-wire connection type

 Single-phase three-wire